cmu-lib/dhlg/pages/pages-root-folder/global-resources/Educational-Resources/Short-Institutes-and-Workshops.md

 date_updated: 2019-09-13
 ---

-The following is a short list of short institutes and worksops.
-The majoirty of them run during the summer months.
+The following is a short list of short institutes and workshops.
+The majority of them run during the summer months.

  -  [**DH@Guelph Summer Workshops**](https://www.uoguelph.ca/arts/dhguelph/summer2019), Guelph, ON.
 Four-day summer workshops on DH research and teaching.
  -  [**DHSite**](https://dhsite.org/) Ottowa, ON.
 Week-long summer workshop.